ralph950412/packages_apps_ColumbusService/README.md

 This is an open-source implementation of the Pixel Quick Tap gesture, written from scratch for portability and customizability.

-Quick Tap, codename Columbus, is a gesture powered by AP sensors and CHRE sensor on the Pixel 4a (5G) and later that is used to activate the Google Assistant on stock.
+Quick Tap, codename Columbus, is a gesture powered by AP sensors and CHRE sensor on the Pixel 4a (5G) and later that is used to activate the Google Assistant and several other actions on stock.

 This app is a reverse-engineered Android client that runs as a standalone service and talks to the AP sensor and CHRE sensor for gesture functionality.
 No decompiled code has been used.